cloudblog004/fantasticfoodies/content/en/posts/2902-steps-to-prepare-speedy-sweet-and-sour-chicken-tang-chu-chicken.md

 1. Can add some white sesame seed on top (optional)
 1. Ready to serve and ENJOY!

-Recipe: Delicious Sweet and sour chicken (&#34;tang chu&#34; chicken).
+Recipe: Delicious Sweet and sour chicken (*tang chu* chicken).
 Recipe: Tasty Garlic White Wine Shrimp Pasta.
 How Make Yummy Boiled chicken and chicken rice.
 Just how Make Appealing Simple brownies.
 Recipe: Appealing Simple Peanut Butter Cookies.

 So that is going to wrap this up for this exceptional food sweet and sour chicken (“tang chu” chicken) recipe.
 Thanks so much for reading.
 I'm sure that you can make this at home.
 There's gonna be more interesting food at home recipes coming up.
 Remember to save this page in your browser, and share it to your loved ones, colleague and friends.
 Thank you for reading.
 Go on get cooking!